 Most people with type 1 diabetes should be treated with MDI regimens (3 to 4 injections per day of basal and prandial insulin) or insulin pump therapy as part of intensive insulin regimens with the goal of improving metabolic control.

 A basal-bolus regimen is typically the preferred MDI regimen.
 In this regimen, children are given a daily baseline dose of insulin that is then supplemented by doses of short-acting insulin before each meal based on anticipated carbohydrate intake and on measured glucose levels.
-The basal dose can be given as a once-a-day injection (sometimes every 12 hours for younger children) of a long-acting insulin (glargine or detemir), with supplemental boluses given as separate injections of rapid-acting insulin (usually aspart or lispro).
-Glargine or detemir injections are typically given at dinner or bedtime and must not be mixed with short-acting insulin.
-A basal–bolus regimen may not be an option if adequate supervision is not available, particularly if an adult is not available to give daytime injections at school or daycare.
+The basal dose can be given as a once-a-day injection (sometimes every 12 hours for younger children) of a long-acting insulin (glargine,detemir, or degludec), with supplemental boluses given as separate injections of rapid-acting insulin (usually aspart or lispro).
+Glargine, degludec, or detemir injections are typically given at dinner or bedtime and must not be mixed with short-acting insulin.

 In insulin pump therapy, the basal insulin is delivered at a fixed or variable rate by a continuous subcutaneous infusion of rapid-acting insulin (CSII) through a catheter placed under the skin.
 Mealtime and correction boluses also are delivered via the insulin pump.
 The basal dose helps keep blood glucose levels in range between meals and at night.
 Using an insulin pump to deliver the basal dose allows for maximal flexibility; the pump can be programmed to give different rates at different times throughout the day and night.

-For some children, the pump offers an added degree of control, whereas others find wearing the pump inconvenient or develop sores or infections at the catheter site.
+Insulin pump therapy is increasingly being used in children because of the potential benefits of glycemic control, safety, and patient satisfaction compared to MDI regimens.
+This therapy is typically preferred for younger children (toddlers, preschoolers) and overall offers an added degree of control to many children.
+Others find wearing the pump inconvenient or develop sores or infections at the catheter site.
 Children must rotate their injection and pump sites to avoid developing lipohypertrophy.
 Lipohypertrophy is an accumulation of lumps of fatty tissue under the skin.
 The lumps occur at insulin injection sites that have been overused and can cause variation in blood glucose levels because they can prevent insulin from being absorbed consistently.

 Premixed insulin regimens use preparations of 70/30 (70% insulin aspart protamine/30% regular insulin) or 75/25 (75% insulin lispro protamine/25% insulin lispro).
 Premixed regimens are not a good choice but are simpler and may improve adherence because they require fewer injections.
 Children are given set doses twice daily, with two thirds of the total daily dose given at breakfast and one third at dinner.
 However, premixed regimens provide much less flexibility with respect to timing and amount of meals and are less precise than other regimens because of the fixed ratios.